Lancelotch/portofolio-temp/src/components/Input/index.md

 - icon: is used for adding icon as an prefix
 - onChange: is used for adding onChangeHandler
 - onKeyUp: is used for adding onKeyUpHandler
+- size: 'small' is used to set height to 32px
 - size: 'medium' is used to set height to 36px
 - size: 'large' is used to set height to 48px
 - size: 'xlarge' is used to set height to 56px